Al Hoosman: Film career

 Hooseman played the police sergeant in the 1967 film Jack of Diamonds that starred George Hamilton, Joseph Cotten, Marie Laforêt and Maurice Evans.

-Hoosman had a prominent role as Al aka Sampson in the 1968 film, Beyond the Law which starred Lee Van Cleef, Antonio Sabato, Gordon Mitchell, Lionel Stander and Bud Spencer.
+Hoosman had a prominent role as Al a.k.a.
+Sampson in the 1968 film, Beyond the Law which starred Lee Van Cleef, Antonio Sabato, Gordon Mitchell, Lionel Stander and Bud Spencer.
 His character Al / Sampson like Preacher (played by Lionel Stander) was a partner of Billy Joe Cudlip (played by Lee Van Cleef).
 This trio of petty thieves can't believe their luck when they manage to get $25,000 in their scam.
 The money was the payroll, intended for the workes of the Silver Town Mining Company.
 Things change and they become surprised that their partner Billy Joe was giving up his criminal ways.

 CAUSE organization

 It was noted in the May 30, 1960 issue of music trade magazine The Billboard that a new friend and backer of Hoosman was Nat King Cole.

 It was reported by Jet in the magazine's February 8, 1962 issue that Hoosman had returned to the United States after an eleven-year absence.
 He was there to raise funds for his organization that provided relief for some of the 100,000 illegitimate children who were fathered by both Negro and White American servicemen.
 While there he visited the Johnson and Co. publishing offices in Chicago.